UPDATE: 2025-06-10 Several White-letters in the elm 60m in from Rampton Bridge, possibly Purples nearby, will check that again in days to come.

 As I watched, I counted perhaps 9 or 10 Purple Hairstreaks and got photos of a few when they settled.
 I don’t believe either species have been noted here before.
 Certainly, Ed Pollard, the County Butterfly Recorder was unaware of this wood and had not had records of butterflies there until I logged mine with him.

-I have only previously seen Purple Hairstreak in Woodwalton Fen NNR (2021 and 2022) and Brampton Wood (2022), so as with the White-letter Hairstreaks, I was quite surprised to see them in this relatively young woodland so close to home.
+I have only previously seen Purple Hairstreak in Woodwalton Fen NNR (2021 and 2022) and Brampton Wood (2022), so as with the White-letter Hairstreaks, I was quite surprised to see them in that relatively young woodland so close to home.

 UK hairstreaks I have photographed so far